 Summary of results

-Denmark intensively worked towards the HVD reporting on 9 February 2025, with the goal to get the corresponding datasets on data.Europa.eu.
+Denmark intensively worked towards the HVD reporting on 9 February 2025, with the goal to get the corresponding datasets on data.europa.eu.
 A qualitative analysis of the reporting progress, barriers, measures taken, etc. has been performed as part of this work.

-Tagging of HVD datasets on the Danish geoportal continued in line with the good practice candidate agreed in the context of the pilot (i.e. using Anchor encoding keywords).
+Tagging of geospatial HVD datasets on the Danish geoportal continued in line with the good practice candidate agreed in the context of the pilot (i.e. using Anchor encoding keywords).

 The country is looking forward to the answers / solutions to the fundamental questions/issues identified through this pilot.